GeoinformationSystems/Guidance_Documents/CKAN/api_from_python/readme.md

 ## Setup

-Via CKAN frontend, go to your personal page, generate an API-key, and save it at a secure location.
+Via CKAN frontend: go to your personal page, generate an API-key, and save it locally.

 ## Access via Python

-Use Python 3 scripts to to automate tasks that require API requests.
+Use Python 3 scripts to automate tasks that require API requests.

 ### GET Requests

 _No API key required_

-This example shows all public datasets in the catalog.
-PPrint produces more readable output.
+This example shows how to request all public datasets of the catalog.
+Using the pprint function creates a detailed output.
 ```python
 # get dataset names